Fiber laser Fiber Laser | The universal Solution for your Laser Marking Needs

 FAQ - Your questions, our answers

-Fiber lasers are particularly versatile and are ideal for marking metals (e.g. stainless steel, aluminium, copper, titanium) and plastics (e.g. ABS, PA, PEEK).
-Ceramics, coated surfaces and some composite materials can also be marked precisely and permanently.
+Fiber lasers are particularly versatile and are ideal for marking metals (e.g., stainless steel, aluminum, copper, titanium) and plastics (e.g., ABS, PA, PEEK).
+Ceramics, coated surfaces, and some composite materials can also be marked precisely and permanently.

-A typical fiber laser operates at a wavelength of 1064 nm - ideal for absorption in metals and many engineering plastics.
-This wavelength enables high-contrast, fine and long-lasting markings.
+A typical fiber laser operates at a wavelength of 1064 nm—ideal for absorption in metals and many engineering plastics.
+This wavelength enables high-contrast, fine, and durable markings.

 The main difference lies in the wavelength and the area of application: